Worklytics/psoxy/docs/authentication-authorization.md

 See https://docs.worklytics.co/psoxy#supported-data-sources

-The proxy **authenticates** usually via one of the support Oauth 2.0 mechanisms, see [https://oauth.net/2/client-authentication/].
+The proxy **authenticates** itself for calls to the data source using one of the supported OAuth 2.0 mechanisms, see [https://oauth.net/2/client-authentication/].
 Most commonly, these are [Client Credentials](https://oauth.net/2/grant-types/client-credentials/) or [Workload Identity Federation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation).

 In particular, a quick overview for common sources: